-7. Working with Parents/Carers
+7. Working with parents/carers.

-At Landau Forte Academy QEMS and Tamworth Sixth Form we are committed to working in partnership with parents/carers to safeguard and promote the welfare of their children, and to support them to understand our statutory responsibilities in this area.
+At Landau Forte QEMS and Sixth Form we are committed to working in partnership with parents/carers to safeguard and promote the welfare of their children, and to support them to understand our statutory responsibilities in this area.

 When new pupils join our setting, parents/carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on the Academy website.
+A copy will be provided to parents on request and is available on the website.
 Parents/carers will be informed of our legal duty to assist our safeguarding colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to the relevant local authority or other agencies.

 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or if it is necessary to do so to safeguard a child from harm.
 We will seek to share with parents/carers any concerns we may have about their child before making a referral, unless to do so may place a child at increased risk of harm.
-A lack of parental engagement or agreement regarding the concerns the Academy has about a child will not prevent the DSL from making a referral to the local authority in those circumstances and where it is appropriate to do so.
+A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL from making a referral to the local authority in those circumstances and where it is appropriate to do so.

-To keep children safe and provide appropriate care for them, the Academy requires parents to provide accurate and up to date information regarding:
+To keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding:

-Full names and contact details of all adults with whom the child normally lives.

-□ Full names and contact details of all persons with parental responsibility (if different from above).

-Emergency contact details (if different from above)

-Full details of any other adult authorised by the parent to collect the child from Academy (if different from the above).

-Any legal or criminal changes which effects parental responsibility e.g., bail conditions, court orders, Special Guardianship orders, Child arrangement orders etc
+- Full names and contact details of all adults with whom the child normally lives. - Full names and contact details of all persons with parental responsibility (if different from above). - Emergency contact details (if different from above) and at least 2 contacts. - Full details of any other adult authorised by the parent to collect the child from school (if different from the above). - Any legal or criminal changes which effects parental responsibility e.g., bail conditions, court orders, Special Guardianship orders, Child Arrangement Orders.

-The Academy will retain this information on the pupil file.
-The Academy will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the Academy has been supplied with the adult's full details in writing.
+The school will retain this information on the pupil file.
+The school will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission, and the school has been supplied with the adult's full details in writing.

 We recognise that we are likely to be in regular contact with parents and carers.
-We will use these communications to reinforce the importance of children being safe online and parents/carers are likely to find it helpful to understand what systems Academys use to filter and monitor online use.
-It will be especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the Academy (if anyone) their child is going to be interacting with online.
+We will use these communications to reinforce the importance of children being safe online and parents/carers are likely to find it helpful to understand what systems schools use to filter and monitor online use.
+It will be especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will ask to access and be clear who from the school (if anyone) their child is going to be interacting with online.

-At Landau Forte Academy QEMS and Tamworth Sixth Form we update parents about safeguarding through Class charts/newsletters/ website/ letters/ information in reception.
+At Landau Forte QEMS and Sixth Form we update parents about safeguarding through newsletters/ website/notice boards/social media/emails/leaflets and information evenings.

-8. Staffordshire Early Help
+8. Staffordshire Earliest & Early Help

-Any child may benefit from early help, but all staff are particularly alert to the potential need for early help for a child who: - has special educational needs (whether or not they have a statutory Education, Health and Care Plan)
+Any child may benefit from earliest or early help, but all staff are particularly alert to the potential need for early help for a child who: